Dragon King: Broad history

 Dragons of the Five Regions/Directions existed in Chinese custom, established by the Former Han period(200BCE) (Cf. §Origins below).
-The same concept couched in "dragon king" (longwang) terminology from "dragon" was centuries later, the term "dragon king" being imported from India (Sanskrit naga-raja), vis Buddhism, introduced during 1st century CE the Later Han.
+The same concept couched in "dragon king" (longwang) terminology from "dragon" was centuries later, the term "dragon king" being imported from India (Sanskrit naga-raja), vis Buddhism, introduced during the 1st century CE the Later Han.

 The five "Dragon Kings" which were correlated with the Five Colors and Five Directions are attested uniquely in one work among Buddhist scriptures (sūtra), called the early 4th century.
 (Note: Unique, as far as Monta is aware.
-It gives the names of the for the dragon kings of the five colors and five directions.)
+It gives the names of the dragon kings of the five colors and five directions.)
 Attributed to Po-Srimitra, it is a pretended translation, or "apocryphal sutra" (post-canonical text), but its influence on later rituals (relating to entombment) is not dismissable.

 The dragon king cult was most active around the Sui-Tang dynasty, according to one scholar, but another observes that the cult spread farther afield with the backing of Song dynasty monarchs who built Dragon King Temples (or rather Taoist shrines), and Emperor Huizong of Song (12th century) conferred investiture upon them as local kings.
 But the dragon king and other spell incantations came to be discouraged in Buddhism within China, because they were based on eclectic (apocryphal) sutras and the emphasis grew for the orthodox sutras, or put another way, the quinary system (based on number 5) was being superseded by the number 8 or number 12 being held more sacred.

 During the Tang period, the dragon kings were also regarded as guardians that safeguard homes and pacify tombs, in conjunction with the worship of Lord Earth.
 Buddhist rainmaking rituals were also learned during Tang dynasty China.

 The concept was transmitted to Japan alongside Vajrayana Buddhism, (Note: Cf. Tradition that emphasizes esoteric practices and rituals aimed at rapid spiritual awakening.) and also practiced as rites in Onmyōdō during the Heian Period.